pyblish/pyblish-ftrack/README.md

 - Add ```pyblish-ftrack/pyblish_ftrack``` to ```FTRACK_CONNECT_PLUGIN_PATH```

-Also make sure both pyblish-standalone and pyblish-lite is available to import.
+Also make sure both pyblish-base and the gui is available to import.

 #### Usage